andreamtolentino/codingchallenge/README.md

 # HOW TO BUILD AND RUN:

-• Copy the URL link from GitHub (moulacodingchallenge).
+• Copy the URL link from GitHub (codingchallenge).
   - Dropdown Code (green button) then copy the HTTPS link

 • Start Visual Studio 2019 and open "Clone a Repository", then paste the link you